 Save the Recipe!

+Some like it creamy, some like it dark!
 Some like to use Kahlua, that yields an intense coffee flavor.
 Some like the creaminess of Baileys.
 Some like to both Kahlua and Baileys (like me!) to enjoy the best of both worlds!
 Regardless of your coffee liqueur preference, I’ll show you how to make the espresso martini of your dreams, from start to finish.

 We all know that espresso martinis make the best after dinner drink before dessert with a cheese board and bacon jam or with something sweet like these wicked good brown butter chocolate chip cookies.
 You also can’t go wrong with an espresso martini pre-dinner during cocktail hour as a pick-me-up!